ClimateMind/climatemind-backend/docs/contribute-as-a-python-dev/development/debugging.md

 1. Use Postman to test the API without a front-end instance
 2. Use the front-end instance to interact with the API
-3. Run specific `pytest` unit test inside the backend container `docker exec -it climatemind-backend_web_1 pytest -xs --pdb YOURTEST`
+3. Run specific `pytest` unit test inside the backend container `docker exec -it climatemind-backend_web_1 pytest -xs --pdb YOURTEST_PATH`

 For either test, you need to add a breakpoint() into the code where you want the application to pause for debugging.